-1 CHF 50 million (previous year: CHF 54 million) of the total volume of loans to public institutions relates to the energy supply sector and CHF 11 million (previous year: CHF 13 million) to public administration.
+CHF 71 million (previous year: CHF 50 million) of the total volume of loans to public institutions relates to the energy supply sector and CHF 9 million (previous year: CHF 11 million) to public administration.
+With contingent liabilities, CHF 10 million was attributable to the sector "Trade" (previous year: CHF 4 million).
 With all other positions under the item "Others", no individual sector exceeds 10 per cent of the total volume.
+In the 2022 business year, the granularity of the base data for the allocation of debt instruments according to sectors was improved.
+For reasons of comparability, this made it necessary to adjust the previous year's figures.